avinashboy/create-timer/ReadMe.md

 ### <a href="https://avinashboy.github.io/create-timer/">Live Demo</a>

-### *Note*: It will collect some information from you.
+### _Note_: It will collect some information from you.
 After pressing the push button it will generate a new file.
-Now you can customise timer.
+Now you can customize timer or Share your file with others.

 ## Screenshots:

-_This is creator page_
+_Create Your Own Time_

 ![view page](./Screenshot/info.png)

-_More options_
+_More Options_

 ![view page](./Screenshot/options.png)